 What to expect from Cologne’s Christmas Markets:

 Cologne’s famous markets are a great place to eat, drink and be merry.
-The food and drink alone is enough to fill a whole post, which you will see here soon but there is plenty more to see and do other than eat and drink.
+The food and drink alone is enough to fill a whole post, which you can see here but there is plenty more to see and do at Cologne’s Christmas markets other than eat and drink.

-The stalls that make up the markets all look like little wooden huts with matching decoration identifying each market.
-When I was there it snowed and when the snow settles on top of these huts it looks so festive.
+The stalls that make up the Christmas markets all look like little wooden huts with matching decoration identifying each market.
+When I was in Cologne it snowed and when the snow settles on top of these huts it looks so festive.